Project-Herophilus/Project-Herophilus-Assets/KafkaWindows.md

 files into these locations.

 ## Startup Kafka
+You can download the scripts as a starting point from https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Assets/Scripts/kafka/windows.
+You will need to change the directory reference to match your configuration.<br/>

 1. The first script to run is named 1-start_kafka_zookeeper_windows.bat, it is ONLY used to start zookeeper.
 2. The second script to run is named 2-start_kafka_server_windows.bat, it will start all the server